jairo-litman/cidoka-lang/readme.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE V3 License - see the LICENSE file for details
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 - see the LICENSE file for details

 ## Acknowledgments